freedomofpress/securedrop-docs/docs/admin/reference/securedrop_admin.rst

 In both cases, follow these steps:

 #.
-Determine the current version of `securedrop-admin` you have installed on your *Admin Workstation* by running:
+Determine the current version of `securedrop-admin` you have installed on your Admin Workstation by running:

   .. code:: sh

     apt-cache policy securedrop-admin

-  If the version is the same as the version number displayed in the footer of your *Source Interface*, you are running the applicable version of the SecureDrop code on your workstation, and can proceed to the next step.
+  If the version is the same as the version number displayed in the footer of your Source Interface, you are running the applicable version of the SecureDrop code on your workstation, and can proceed to the next step.

   If the versions differ, **it is not safe to proceed**.
 Follow the upgrade instructions associated with the `release notes for the most recent release of SecureDrop <https://securedrop.org/news/release-announcement/>`__.
 Apply all available updates, including for the Tails operating system.

 #.
 Run ``securedrop-admin sdconfig``.
 This will display the current
    configuration, one line at a time, and allow you to change it.
-At this point, any changes you make are only saved on this *Admin Workstation*, to the following file:
+At this point, any changes you make are only saved on this Admin Workstation, to the following file:

    ``~/.config/securedrop-admin/site-specific``
 #.
 Run ``securedrop-admin install``.
 This will apply the configuration to your
-   *Application* and *Monitor Server*, and enforce the canonical state of the server configuration.
+   *Application* and Monitor Server, and enforce the canonical state of the server configuration.

 .. include:: ../../includes/rerun-install-is-safe.txt

-Updating localization for the *Source Interface* and the *Journalist Interface*
+Updating localization for the Source Interface and the Admin Interface
 -------------------------------------------------------------------------------

-The *Source Interface* and *Journalist Interface* are translated in the following
+The Source Interface and Admin Interface are translated in the following
 languages:

 https://github.com/freedomofpress/securedrop/blob/develop/securedrop/i18n.rst